admiralorbiter/Signpost/docs/engine_plan.md

         - [x] Timelines
         - [x] Network graphs

-- [ ] **Real-time Communication Server (WebSockets):** Essential for multiplayer and collaborative experiences like "The Empathy Engine" or shared classroom environments.
-    - [ ] **Technology:** Flask-SocketIO or a similar library.
-    - [ ] **Functionality:** Handles real-time event broadcasting for player movement, object interactions, and chat messages.

 - [ ] **AI & Machine Learning Integration:** A dedicated API endpoint to connect to Python-based AI models, crucial for projects like the "AI Grader" or "Socratic Dialogue Simulator".
     - [ ] **Endpoint:** `POST /api/ai/infer`
     - [ ] **Functionality:** The frontend sends a request with input data (e.g., text for analysis, student work for grading).
 The backend passes this to the relevant Python AI/ML library (e.g., spaCy, TensorFlow) and returns the inference result.